zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 ### The Database File

-The database is described in **`.tina/database.{js,ts}`** .
+The database is configured in **`.tina/database.{js,ts}`** .

 This file is the main part of the self hosted solution.
-This file has the default export of the CreateDatabase function.
-This function will setup a Database class that will be used for indexing, and crud operations.&#x20;
+This file exports an instead of the TinaCMS Database, which handles indexing, queries and CRUD operations.

 ```typescript
 export default createDatabase({